Ristosano home food and services for dysphagia.

 Just like dysphagia, atypical swallowing is one of the so-called swallowing disorders.
 It is caused by a failure of the swallowing action to evolve from the primary infantile stage, which can occur in children over the age of seven or in adults.
 Atypical swallowing is therefore due to the persistence of an infantile swallowing pattern.

-The change in swallowing pattern corresponds to the stage of child development when the front teeth appear, food changes from liquid to solid, postural patterns change leading to independent walking, and the temporomandibular joint develops.
+The change in swallowing pattern corresponds to the stage of child development when the front teeth appear, food changes from liquid to solid, postural patterns change as the child begins to walk independently, and the temporomandibular joint develops.

 Alterations to these stages or excessive use of aids (bottles, pacifiers, etc.) can lead to a delay or failure to develop the physiological swallowing reflex in adults, with the infantile reflex remaining.